Malta for Digital Nomads

 Malta airport is small but very well connected to the rest of Europe.
 In an absolute strategic position, the Island has always been considered a landmark of the Mediterranean Sea.

-It is no wonder why Arabic, French, Italians and English alternate in the territory for many years.
+It is no wonder why Arabic, French, Italians and English have alternated in the territory for many years.

 First things first: coffee and email.
 As soon as I land I walk to the Costa coffee inside the airport, one of the many Costa around the Island, meeting point of friends, families, couples and, like me, digital nomads.